ARM-software/CMSIS_6/CMSIS/Core/Test/README.md

   Passed: 1
 ```

-The output reveales wich commands are chained and their error output if any.
+The output reveals which commands are chained and their error output if any.

 Failing FileCheck requires in detail analysis of the `// CHECK` annotations in the test source file
 against the `llvm-objdump` output of the test compilation.